matrix-org/matrix-spec/README.md

 # Matrix Specification

-This repository contains the Matrix Specification, rendered at [spec.matrix.org](http://spec.matrix.org/).
+This repository contains the Matrix Specification.
+The current release version is rendered at https://spec.matrix.org, while the latest available build of the `main` branch is at https://spec.matrix.org/unstable.

 Developers looking to use Matrix should join [#matrix-dev:matrix.org](https://matrix.to/#/#matrix-dev:matrix.org) on Matrix for help.